MEMORIAL DAY SALE

 How is back pay recovered?

-If you are owed back payment, it’s best to act relatively quickly.
-The statute of limitations for claiming back pay is two years for unintentional violations and three years for intentional underpayment.
+note icon The statute of limitations for an employee to claim back pay is two years for unintentional violations and three years for intentional underpayment.

 How do employers issue back pay?

-The process for awarding back pay to employees isn’t much different from the standard payroll process
+Awarding back pay to employees isn’t much different from the standard payroll process.
+You can typically give an employee their back pay on top of their normal paycheck.

 To pay an employee back pay, you can follow these steps:

-2. Deduct applicable taxes, Social Security, Medicare, etc. from back pay wages.
+• Deduct applicable taxes, Social Security, Medicare, etc., from back pay wages.

 Remember that back pay is subject to the tax year in which you receive it.
 Don’t make the mistake of classifying these wages under the year when you should have received them.